 What is the Art drive?

 The Art Drive is back!
-Now in its thirteenth year, this open studio event organized by Dartmouth and Westport artists educates visitors and positively impacts the local economy.
+Now in its fourteenth year, this open studio event organized by Dartmouth and Westport artists educates visitors and positively impacts the local economy.
 The Art Drive is intended to be a unique opportunity to visit working artists in their unusual and dramatic studio settings, spotted among the area’s villages, lovely farm land and sea coast.

 The Art drive, a juried studio tour, showcases creative and professional works by participating artists.
 Some of the area’s premier painters, ceramic artists, photographers, jewelers, fiber artists, woodworkers, and metal artists participate in this annual event.
 Each year members endeavor to improve and enhance the quality and diversity of work offered to visitors.